dbp1994/masters_thesis_codes/BARE/README.md

 P.S: This work correspnds to [_Chapter 3 of my master's thesis_](https://dbp1994.github.io/files/deep-patel-iisc-masters-thesis_compressed.pdf).

-> Codes for my algorithm uploaded.
-Codes for baselines to be uploaded by July 2021.
+> Final version of the codes for the proposed algorithm and baselines will be uploaded soon.
+Till then, refer to the function ```weighted_CCE''' for an implementation of BARE algorithm with CCE loss.
+If you have any questions, please reach out to me here or on Twitter (@dbp_patel_1994).